 There is even green sand, which is very rare!
 Some of it can be found on beaches in Hawaii and Guam.
 This sand gets its color from the mineral olivine, which eroded from basalt flows from nearby volcanos.
 There are even two kinds of black sand!
 One type of black sand is formed with heavy metals like gold.
 It contains minerals like hematite and magnetite.
 The second type of black sand can be found on beaches near volcanos and is composed of basalt.

-The mineral that forms the dunes of White Sands National Monument is about 98 percent pure gypsum sand.
+The mineral that forms the dunes of White Sands National Park is about 98 percent pure gypsum sand.
 Gypsum sand is considered rare because gypsum is water soluble—it dissolves in water like sugar in iced tea.
 It is even rarer to find gypsum sand in the form of dunes, which are mounds of sand piled up by wind.
 The 275-square miles of dunes are comprised of over 4.5 billion tons of gypsum sand.
 It is one of the many things that make White Sands a unique and special place.